 ACH is a good solution for B2B transactions, where it’s usually considered to be a better alternative to credit cards.
 Why?

-1. You’re more likely to get the money that you’re owed.
-Because ACH transactions draw directly from a bank account, there’s no chance of a shopper exceeding a credit card limit or spending more than they actually have.
+1. You’re more likely to get the money you’re owed.
+Because ACH transactions draw directly from a bank account, there’s no chance of a shopper exceeding their credit card limit or spending more than they actually have.
 In situations where businesses are buying high-ticket items, ACH removes any doubt about a buyer’s ability to pay.